lucasassislar/distrolucasblog/README.md

 - Server by Nucleus.Gaming: https://github.com/lucasassislar/nucleusgaming
     - Initial HTTP server code by David Jeske
     - Additional attributes for Route Management and listing more akin to ASP.NET/Express
-    - No caching currently
+    - No caching for pages currently
-	- .NET Core on Ubuntu
+	- .NET Core 3 on Ubuntu 18